 San Antonio Wrongful Death Attorney

 When it comes to wrongful death cases, Hill Law Firm is one of the most experienced and proven firms in San Antonio.
 We understand that the loss of a loved one or family member is one of the most painful experienced someone can endure.
 When that loss is unexpected, there is uncertainty, questions, and a lack of closure.
 You cannot bring back a loved one or replace what their relationship meant.
 But you can hold negligent parties responsible and recoup certain costs.
-If you are the surviving family member of someone who died, contact our office today and set up a free consultation.
+If you are the surviving family member of someone who died, contact our office today and set up a free consultation with an experienced San Antonio wrongful death attorney.

 What is Wrongful Death?

 We are often asked by clients to explain the concept of wrongful death.
-The Texas Wrongful Death Act can is in Chapter 71 of the Texas Civil Practices and Remedies Code.
 A wrongful death claim is an action that allows a party to sue for the injuries or negligent actions that killed someone.
+The Texas Wrongful Death Act is in Chapter 71 of the Texas Civil Practices and Remedies Code.
 The elements of a wrongful death action include showing that:

 - Monetary damages have been suffered as a result of death.